-The Board approved Wood Rodgers as the consulting team for the Regional Development Impact Fee Update at the August 2012 meeting.
-During the update process, Agency staff worked closely with the jurisdictions to update project cost information and priorities.
-Agency staff also reviewed the technical documents and updated fee schedule from Wood Rodgers with the Technical Advisory Committee and presented to various stakeholder groups, such as the City Managers group as well as at city council hearings.
-Several meetings were also held with representatives from the South County cities to resolve issues related to the cost of interchange projects in their cities and the amount of the updated regional fees.
+At the beginning of the fiscal year, Agency staff completed work on the 2013 Regional Development Impact Fee update, with assistance from the consulting team at Wood Rodgers.
+During the update process, Agency staff worked closely with the jurisdictions to revise project cost information and priorities.
+Consultants prepared an updated nexus analysis, which was used to update the impact fee schedule.
+These documents were reviewed by the Technical Advisory Committee and presented to various stakeholders, such as the City Managers, and presented to each of the City Councils and the County Board of Supervisors.
+The Agency held several meetings with representatives from the South County cities to resolve issues related to the cost of interchange projects in their cities and the amount of the updated regional fees.
 Agency staff developed a proposal to phase the interchange projects in the South County to maintain the level of fees, and gained the consensus from the South County cities for this approach.
-The final regional fee update was approved by the Agency Board at the June 2013 meeting.
-The update will be circulated to the cities and the county for approval in July and August.
+The final regional fee update was approved by the Agency Board of Directors at the June 2013 meeting.